VVF Plant Finder:

 An exciting climber that produces spectacular, full red blooms with a light, sweet fragrance; perfect for garden walls and trellises; prune this variety after blooming

 Red Eden Rose features showy lightly-scented scarlet flowers along the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Red Eden Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.